oceanbase/awesome-oceanbase-mcp/src/seekdb_mcp_server/README.md

 # seekdb mcp server

-A Model Context Protocol (MCP) server that enables secure interaction with seekdb database.
+A Model Context Protocol (MCP) server that enables interaction with seekdb database.
 This server allows AI assistants to perform vector operations, manage collections, execute SQL queries and leverage AI functions through a controlled interface, making database exploration and analysis safer and more structured.

 ## 📋 Table of Contents